inclatech/zenstack-mcp-auth/README.md

-# ZenStack MCP Server
+# ZenStack Remote MCP Server with Authorization

-A Model Context Protocol (MCP) SSE HTTP server support auto-generated CRUD tools of database with Authorization and credential Authentication.
+A Model Context Protocol (MCP) Streamable HTTP server supporting auto-generated CRUD tools of database with Authorization and credential Authentication.

 ## Features

--   **MCP SSE Protocol**: Multiple simultaneous MCP server with credential Authentication support.
+-   **MCP Streamable HTTP Protocol**: Multiple simultaneous MCP server connections with credential Authentication support.
 -   **ZenStack Integration**: Automatically generates MCP tools for the CRUD operations of the models defined in the ZenStack schema.
 This demo will use a simple blog application with `User` and `Post` models.

 ## Auto-generated Tools